rikiya-ohashi/ooservo/README.md

   * `isMoving()`
   * `wait()`
   * `getFirmwareVersion()`
-* **Can address multiple units on the same pin at once:**
+* **Can send to multiple units on the same pin simultaneously:**
-  * `attach()` (the return value only indicates whether there was a response — it can't tell you how many servos on that pin are correctly connected)
+  * `attach()` (the return value only indicates whether there was a response; it cannot tell you how many servos on that pin are actually connected correctly)
   * `write()` (when `wait=false`)
   * `writeRotation()`
   * `stop()`
   * `setHold()`
   * `setZero()`
-  * `setSerialSpeed()` (if even one unit encounters a communication error, the return value is `false`, and the communication speed of none of the servos on that pin gets changed)
+  * `setSerialSpeed()` (if even one unit causes a communication error, the return value is `false`, and the communication speed is not changed for any servo connected to that pin)

 ### 4. Communication Characteristics and Limitations (Latency and Interrupts)
-* **Interrupts are blocked during communication:** To keep signal pulse timing accurate, global interrupts are temporarily disabled (`noInterrupts()`) while sending/receiving data.
-At the default 9600 baud, a single command exchange can block interrupts for **several milliseconds**, and this impact grows the more frequently communication is repeated in a tight loop.
-This can result in effects such as:
+* **Interrupts are blocked during communication:** To keep the timing of signal pulses accurate, global interrupts are temporarily disabled (`noInterrupts()`) while data is being sent or received.
+At the default 9600 baud, a single command exchange can block interrupts for **a few milliseconds**, and this effect grows the more communication is repeated in a tight loop.
+As a result, you may see effects such as:
-  * Slight drift in time-measurement functions like `millis()` and `micros()`.
+  * Slight drift in timing functions such as `millis()` and `micros()`.
   * Dropped data or timing shifts in other interrupt-driven libraries, such as SoftwareSerial, I2C, or hardware timers.
-* **Communication latency:** Because this is software-based serial communication, response is slower compared to PWM servos or high-performance hardware serial servos.
+* **Communication latency:** Because this is software-based serial communication, response is slower compared to PWM servos or high-performance hardware-serial servos.
-* **Mitigation:** For applications requiring strict real-time performance or low latency, you can shorten blocking time by increasing the communication speed with `setSerialSpeed()`.
+* **Mitigation:** For applications that require strict real-time behavior or low latency, you can shorten the blocking time by increasing the communication speed with `setSerialSpeed()`.

 ## Code Examples